Death Grips: 2010–2011: Formation and Exmilitary

-Death Grips were formed in Sacramento, California, on December 21, 2010.
+In 2009, Zach Hill and Andy Morin met and collaborated with Nathan Williams of Wavves on the aborted album Babes, which did not see release until 2023, and recorded Hill's 2010 album Face Tat.
+Both albums were recorded at Morin's studio in Sacramento, California.
+In 2010, Stefan Burnett, Hill's next door neighbor, was recruited by Hill for a project.
+Burnett would give himself the name "Ride", and Morin was soon brought in to produce.
+Death Grips officially formed on December 21, 2010 in Sacramento, California.
 On the same day, they recorded their first song, "Full Moon (Death Classic)".
 It was released on March 8, 2011, with a video and a free self-titled EP which featured the song alongside five other songs.

 On April 25, 2011, Death Grips released a free mixtape entitled Exmilitary, containing three tracks from the EP along with new songs.
 Throughout the spring and early summer in 2011, they played small shows while Exmilitary was spreading steadily throughout the Internet and receiving favorable reviews from music critics.
-The band members were largely elusive during this time, with the only confirmed member being Hill.
+The band was originally composed of Hill, Burnett, Morin (then referred to as Flatlander), Mexican Girl and Info Warrior, before stripping back to Hill, Burnett and Morin only, with Mexican Girl credited solely as a feature on "Lord of The Game", off of Exmilitary.